 Bacon is traditionally cooked in an oven, over the stovetop, or in a microwave, but what happens when you air-fry it?
-Now, if you're new to the air-fy trend, here's the deal: the appliance — which is about the size of a slow cooker — blows hot, dry air on food to fry it with little to no oil.
-This trend first popped up a few years ago but has recently gained serious momentum thanks to all the delicious recipes people realized you can make with it.
-So, to see what would happen when air-frying one of the most beloved breakfast foods of all time, I used a Philips Digital Airfryer ($250) and a package of bacon to find out.
+If you're new to air-frying, here's the deal: the appliance — which is about the size of a slow cooker — blows hot, dry air on food to fry it with little to no oil.
+So, to see what would happen when air-frying one of the most beloved breakfast foods of all time, I used a Philips Digital Airfryer ($200) and a package of bacon to find out.

 Having no clue how to air-fry, I watched a YouTube video on how to air-fry bacon and followed these instructions.
 However, I ended up with steamed bacon once the cook time was complete.
 It resembled deli ham more than bacon, and the fat from the bacon turned translucent and gelatinous.
 Perhaps this is the preferred method to cook bacon in Europe, but for me, I like my bacon crispy.
 So I cranked up the heat and kept cooking, shaking the basket occasionally and tripling the cook time, until I ended up with perfectly caramelized strips.
 I'm talking evenly cooked with no burn spots.
 Bacon never looked better.